kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 ### Enable the GCP Service APIs that will be used
- Run the following script in the Cloud Shell to enable the required APIs (this is done to avoid Terraform failures because API enablement is eventually consistent):
+ Run the following script in the Cloud Shell to enable the required APIs (this is done to avoid Terraform failures due to API enablement being eventually consistent):

     bash $GH_REPO/install/enable_gcp_apis.sh